Try our course finder tool

 PRV12030

-This course serves as the pathway for career development by offering Tier 1 RG 146 general advice accreditation in specified technical areas (or credit for specified RG 146 studies).
-In addition to meeting entry requirements for Kaplan Professional’s postgraduate financial services, financial planning or applied finance qualifications on completion.
+This course also serves as a pathway for career development by offering credit for specified RG 146 Tier 1 studies.
+On completion it also meets entry requirements for Kaplan Professional’s financial services, financial planning or applied finance postgraduate qualifications.
+This takes individuals from their initial training, right through to postgraduate studies.
 Study pathways are available to guide individuals in superannuation, financial advice and insurance in their subject selection, as well as individuals seeking a broader focus.

 Who is this course for:

-• Aspiring professionals looking to build a strong foundation in financial services and hit the ground running with robust knowledge and job-ready client engagement skills
+• Aspiring professionals looking to build a strong foundation in financial services and hit the ground running with selected RG 146 Tier 1 accreditations, job-ready client engagement skills and robust financial services knowledge.

-• Current industry professionals seeking to broaden their knowledge of the sector, while enhancing their ability to engage clients, navigate regulations and apply ethical frameworks to further their career development
+• Current industry professionals seeking to broaden their knowledge of the sector, progress to higher studies and further their career development.

-• Career changers looking to enter the financial services sector with a practical, industry-aligned qualification that provides knowledge essential for integration into their new role, and a pathway for further professional growth
+• Career changers looking to enter the financial services sector with a practical, industry-aligned qualification that provides knowledge essential for their new role, and a pathway for further professional growth.

 Course structure